 So here are some of the things I learnt…

-The main thing I learnt is that following a vegan diet day-to-day was not a challenge for me; I switched to plant-based milk (oat, soya, rice…whatever was on offer that week in Sainsbury’s!) which sure, tastes very subtly different in a cuppa (FYI – I find Oatly the least offensive milk alternative in a cup of tea), but actually enhances the taste of other foods such as porridge (recipe for the most delicious overnight oats ever here mmmmmmm).
-I was pleased to find that a lot of the food I eat as part of a healthy, balanced diet is ‘accidentally vegan‘ anyway, so no big changes required there.
+The main thing I learnt is that following a vegan diet day-to-day was not as monumental a challenge as I’d initially feared; I switched to plant-based milk (oat, soy, rice…whatever was on offer that week in Sainsbury’s!) which sure, tastes very subtly different in a cuppa (FYI – I find Oatly the least offensive milk alternative in a cup of tea), but actually enhances the taste of other foods such as porridge (recipe for the most delicious overnight oats ever here mmmmmmm).
+I was pleased to find that a lot of the food I eat as part of a healthy, balanced diet is “accidentally vegan” anyway, so no big changes required there.

 What I did have to change was grating reduced fat cheddar cheese over EVERYTHING but I soon got used to this, and now enjoy cheese so much more on the occasions I do eat it.
-Plus Sainsbury’s have an oddly delicious vegan alternative to salad cheese which kind of works (I would not recommend the ‘cheddar style’ one though – it is devil’s spawn and I had to throw the pack away, and I HATE wasting food!!!).
+Plus vegan cheeses are increasingly abundant and I find Sainsbury’s vegan alternative to salad cheese oddly delicious, and the dairy-free cream cheese is really tasty.
+I would not recommend the ‘cheddar style’ one though…don’t say I didn’t warn you.

 3. The stigma is real, but…